 Traditionally hypnosis has been used to help with weight loss, phobia’s and smoking, but medical hypnosis has become a growing field.
 In fact, since 1984 it has been used to manage IBS with research studies showing improvements in symptoms on average by 70-80%.

-(You can read more about these research studies in my post: Hypnotherapy for IBS?
-5 Research Studies You Must See)
+You can read more about these research studies in my post: Does Gut Directed Hypnotherapy Work for IBS?

 Overcoming IBS after a decade of crippling gut pain